-- Collecting data for spreadsheet development - Compiling data in spreadsheet formats, as appropriate - Providing to SBCSELPA LEA business and special education administrative personnel back-up data and methodology used for all calculations.
+- Receipt and allocation of funding to LEAs - Collecting data for spreadsheet development - Compiling data in spreadsheet formats, as appropriate - Providing SBCSELPA LEA business and special education administrative personnel back-up data and methodology used for all calculations.

 The SBCSELPA LEAs shall be responsible for the accuracy of the data submitted to the SBCSELPA office to be used for fiscal calculations.